Woody plant encroachment: Ecological and socio-economic impacts

-Woody encroachment constitutes a shift in plant composition with far-reaching impact on the affected ecosystems.
-While it is commonly identified as a form of land degradation, with severe negative consequences for various ecosystem services, such as biodiversity, groundwater recharge, carbon storage capacity and herbivore carrying capacity, this link is not universal.
-Impacts are dependent on species, scale and environmental context factors and shrub encroachment can have significant positive impacts on ecosystem services as well.
-While woody plant encroachment is not generally synonymous with degradation, it is found to contribute to degradation of arid ecosystems.
-There is a need for ecosystem-specific assessments and responses to woody encroachment.
+Encroachment is commonly identified as a form of land degradation, with severe negative consequences for various ecosystem services, such as biodiversity, groundwater recharge, carbon storage capacity and herbivore carrying capacity.
+Nevertheless, negative impact is not universal.
+Impacts are dependent on species, scale and environmental context factors.
+Woody encroachment can have significant positive impacts on ecosystem services as well.
+Research suggests that ecosystem multifunctionality increases under woody encroachment.